swiss-seismological-service/scrtdd/README.md

 Also we use `cron.delayTimes` option to re-perform the relocation some minutes later in case we know more waveforms will become available at a later time.

-### 3.4 Speed-up the testing when performing configuration tuning

-Since real-time origin waveforms are never saved to disk, when we are testing over and over the same origins to find the best configuration parameters, we might consider using --debug-wf-cache option that force scrtdd to save all waveforms to disk, even those that wouldn't be normally saved (only catalog phases are saved by default since they are used for every relocation).
-Just be aware that using this options increase the size of the cache folder (workingDirectory/profileName/wfcache/ e.g. ~/seiscomp3/var/lib/rtdd/myProfile/wfcache/) with phases that will not be used anymore after the parameters tuning is completed, so you might want to delete the cache folder at the end of the relocation testing (or copy it beforehand and restore it) and the next time scrtdd runs, will download only the necessary waveforms.

-## 4. Performance
+## 4. Performance and waveforms data

+scrtdd spends most of the relocation time downloading waveforms (unless the recordstream points to a local disk storage) and the rest is shared betweeen cross-correlation and double difference system inversion.
+For this reason the waveforms are cached to disk after being downloaded so that there is no need to download them again.
+This is obviously true for catalog phases waveforms that are re-used over and over, but that's not true for real-time events waveforms and also for some temporary waveforms (e.g. theoretical phases) that are never saved.
+The cache folder is `workingDirectory/profileName/wfcache/` (e.g. /installation/path/seiscomp3/var/lib/rtdd/myProfile/wfcache/).

+However, during the parameters tuning phase, the user performs relocations (both single-event and multi-event) from the command line several times to find the best configuration.
+For those speacial cases even the temporary waveforms are saved to make the process much faster.
+A different folder is used: `workingDirectory/profileName/tmpcache/` which can be deleted after the parameter tuning phase.
+The commands that store temporary waveforms are: `--reloc-profile`, `--ep`, `-O`, `--origin-id`.

-scrtdd spends most of the relocation time downloading waveforms (the real-time event waveforms, since the catalog waveforms are cached to disk) and the rest is shared betweeen cross-correlation and double difference system inversion.
-Two configuration options have a huge impact on the performance: `step2options.clustering` and `crosscorrelation.s-phase.components`. `step2options.clustering` is relevant because we can specify how many neighbouring events and how many phases we want to use, which consequently determines the number of cross-correlations to perform, the waveforms to download and the size of the input for the double difference inversion. `crosscorrelation.s-phase.components` defines the components we want to use in the cross-correlation of the `S` phases.
+Due to the time required to download waveforms, when relocating events in real-time, two configuration options have a huge impact on the performance: `step2options.clustering` and `crosscorrelation.s-phase.components`. `step2options.clustering` is relevant because we can specify how many neighbouring events and how many phases we want to use, which consequently determines the number of cross-correlations to perform, the waveforms to download and the size of the input for the double difference inversion. `crosscorrelation.s-phase.components` defines the components we want to use in the cross-correlation of the `S` phases.
 Usign the `T` components means scrtdd has to download the additional two components to perform the projection to ZRT, which might be more accurate than 'Z' only.

-If we want to have a glimpse on the performance impact of downloading waveforms during the relocatione we can make use of `--debug-wf-cache` option: the waveforms will be cached the first time we relocate an origin and the second time we relocate the same origin the waveforms will be read from disk and the execution time will depend only (almost) on cpu processing.
-This is also true for multi-event catalog relocation.

 ### 4.1 Catalog waveforms preloading